roseengineering/silicon5351/README.md

 <code>SI5351\_I2C.<b>disabled\_state</b>(state)</code>
 Set the state of each clock output when disabled.
 The possible disabled states for an output are low, high, high impedance, and never disabled.
 **state** A list of states ordered by clock output (clkout) number.
-Must use a predefined library constant for each state value in the list.
+Must use a predefined library constant for each of the state values in the list.

 <code>SI5351\_I2C.<b>disable\_oeb</b>(self, mask)</code>
 Disable the output enable pin (OEB) for the clocks.